A Past Unravelled

 An essential element in the castle’s defence was the water supply system, continuously improved and maintained since the 13th century.
 This system consisted of rock-carved drainage channels, cisterns and a well.
 Beyond the city walls, a fishpond is visible, marked in several depictions.
 The waters of the streams were dammed, directed into mill races, and clearly depicted on the map, showing which parts of the city moat had water and where it was dry.

-Image Source: Virtual theoretical reconstruction - Pazirik LLC.
+Hydrography Image Source: Virtual theoretical reconstruction - Pazirik LLC.

 Acidic Spring Wells